Quick Review: Fender Modern Player Jaguar

 Being that I'm into single-coil pickups, I tried it out.

-Typical to guitars are Guitar Center, the strings weren't stretched at all, so I spent a few minutes doing that.
+The strings weren't stretched at all, so I spent a few minutes doing that.

 After I was done stretching, I plugged into a little Bugera amp and started noodling around on the MP Jag.